 The rise of online gambling companies has resulting not only in an increase in gaming, but also in crime.
 These organisations are not only regulated heavily by the Gambling Commission they also have to be AML compliant as there have been a number of well documented issues with money laundering via gambling.
 The fourth incarnation of this legislation came into force on the 26th of June 2017 and strengthens previous rules and regulations in all EU states.

 Much like the AML regulations, Gaming & Gambling companies are obliged to know exactly who is putting money in and where it comes from.
-Robust data profiling offered by data management technologies such as Experian Pandora can help with this.
+Robust data profiling offered by data management technologies such as Experian Aperture Data Studio can help with this.

 The gambling commissions remote technical standards (RTS) are rapidly evolving towards increased rigour in regards to the quality of data held on gamblers.